thogard785/valorem-website/site/about.md

 ---
 title: About us
-description: We are building infrastructure for a more robust options ecosystem in DeFi.
+description: We are building infrastructure for a more robust derivatives ecosystem in DeFi.
 hero:
   heading: Valorem is a protocol for writing physically settled options.
   text_markdown: |
-    We are building infrastructure for a more robust options ecosystem in DeFi.
+    We are building infrastructure for a more robust derivatives ecosystem in DeFi.
 Find out more about our partners and contributors below.
 page_blocks:
   - _id: partners_all
     cards: